lablup/backend.ai-manager/README.md

 ### Sorna Manager

-It routes the requests from front-end web servers to the kernel instances.
+It routes initial kernel creation requests from the front-end services to agent instances with available capacity.
-It also checks the health of kernels using heartbeats and manages resource allocation of the VM instances (EC2) and container slots on them.
+It also monitors the overall resource capacity in the cluster.

  * Python package name: `sorna.manager`